andreas-jonsson/vbados/README.md

 * The VirtualBox BIOS can crash on warm-boot (e.g. Ctrl+Alt+Del) if the mouse was in the middle of sending a packet.
 A VM reboot fixes it.
   We probably need to hook Ctrl+Alt+Del and turn off the mouse.

+* DOS has functions to start (FindFirst) and continue (FindNext) a directory entry iteration, but no function to stop or cancel one (i.e., FindClose).
+  So we don't know when the program is done with the directory enumeration, and thus we don't know when to close the directory handle (and file descriptor).
+  There are a number of heuristics, e.g. we close the directory when we iterate over the last file.
+But it is not enough; for example, whenever a DOS client calls FindFirst but doesn't enumerate the directory until the end, we'll leak the file descriptor.
+Some programs do this in order to check if the directory is not empty.
+Eventually you'll reach a "Too many open files" error.
+  Closing the DOS program should remove all leaked handles.

 * VMware shared folders support is interesting, but there is very little documentation that I can find, no sample code, and no open source implementation.